sm1899/ML/Readme.md

 # Machine Learning Algorithms from Scratch

-This repository contains Python implementations of three fundamental machine learning algorithms: Linear Regression, K-means, and PCA using Singular Value Decomposition (SVD).
+This repository contains Python implementations of  fundamental machine learning algorithms: Linear Regression, K-means, and PCA using Singular Value Decomposition (SVD).

 ## Table of Contents